 Other Ways to Earn Choice Points

 A cheaper way to build your stash of Choice Privilege points is with the Choice Privileges® Visa Signature® Card.
-This no-annual-fee card is currently offering a welcome bonus of 50,000 Choice Privilege points after spending $1,000 on purchases in the first 90 days.
+This no-annual-fee card is currently offering a welcome bonus of up to 75,000 Choice Privilege points after spending $1,000 on purchases in the first 90 days.
+Plus earn 25,000 additional bonus points after spending $2,000 on purchases in the first 180 days.
 It also offers 5X bonus points on Choice purchases as well as 2X bonus points everywhere else.

 It's also worth mentioning that Amex Membership Rewards is a 1:1 transfer partner with Choice Hotels, meaning cards like American Express® Gold Card and American Express® Green Card can effectively earn Choice Privilege Points.
 While I wouldn't recommend using all of your Membership Rewards this way—they can be worth a lot more if used for other types of redemptions—this can still be an easy method to top-off your account balance in a pinch.

-Even with that said, it bears repeating that buying points probably won't make sense for most people.
+With that said, it still bears repeating that buying points probably won't make sense for most people.
 Make sure you have a great redemption in mind before you consider making a purchase.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.